RIP The Schlep

-The company partnered up with forty different fabricators and design studios, all based in the U.S. and primarily in the New York region, in a venture akin to Rent the Runway, only for furniture.
-Clients can opt in for a six-month or year-long subscription, and they can choose individual pieces á la carte, or select a pre-curated collection, which range from living rooms to lobby spaces.
+The company partnered up with over forty different fabricators and design studios, all based in the U.S. and primarily in the New York region, in a venture akin to Rent the Runway, only for furniture.
+Clients can opt in for a year-long subscription, choosing individual pieces á la carte, or select a pre-curated collection, which range from living rooms to lobby spaces.

-ZZ Driggs started as a design service for loved ones who needed adaptable furniture for their homes and apartments.
+ZZ Driggs started as a traditional interior design service for close pals and startup founders.
 “First, friends and colleagues started to ask about hiring me for designing their own apartments," Falk recently told us in an email.
-"I’d hear time and time again something along the lines of, 'I’d love to graduate from the IKEAs and West Elms of the world—and furnish my space with cooler, more sustainable stuff—but I don’t know what the size of my next New York apartment will be, or if I’ll even be in the city a year from now.'
+"I’d hear time and time again something along the lines of, 'I’d love to graduate from the IKEAs and West Elms of the world — and furnish my space with better, more sustainable furniture – but I don’t know what the size of my next New York apartment will be, or if I’ll even be in the city a year from now.'
 I completely understood this challenge, yet we have incredible studios in our city’s very own backyard creating award-winning design.
 There needs to be a platform to bridge this demand and supply in a more accessible way, and that’s what we’re building at ZZ Driggs."

 Courtesy Stephen Kenn.

-Between her love of sustainable design and the demand for functionality in an ever-changing city, Falk envisioned a service that allows both enterprise and consumer clients the ability to subscribe to high-end, locally-sourced furniture for a fraction of the price to purchase.
-“We’re trying to change how we normally consume furniture," Falk said.
+Between her love of contemporary design and the demand for functionality in an ever-changing city, Falk envisioned a service that allows both enterprise and consumer clients the ability to subscribe to high-end, locally-sourced furniture for a fraction of the price to purchase.
+“We’re trying to change how we normally consume and use furniture," Falk said.
 “No more upfront costs, massive investments of capital, long term commitments to stuff you have to keep forever.
 And gone is the burden of ownership in a city where one-year leases are the status quo.
 With traditional furniture, you have to pay to move it, pay to store it, sell it for nickels on Craigslist, or toss it out on the street.
 ZZ removes all that hassle."

 In our interview below, Falk talks inspiration, history, and where she’s headed next.